Discontinuation or medication reduction in chronic patients is often derived from fear and the attending physician's response.

 Confucius (551 BC – 479 BC) was a Chinese teacher, politician, and philosopher.
 By Simran Khurana (Updated March 18, 2017)

 A sharp reduction in the use of drugs is essential for the long-term rehabilitation of the immune system.
-Most chronic patients have an uncontrollable fear of stopping medication or reducing medication intake, especially when it comes to severe and prolonged chronic illnesses.
+Most chronic patients fear stopping or reducing medication intake, especially regarding severe and prolonged chronic illnesses.

 Prolonged use of drugs can interfere with self-healing processes.

-- Most chronic patients receive massive medication, including a wide range of drugs, such as antibiotics, steroids, painkillers, sedatives, antidepressants, sleeping pills, hypertension medicines, Lipitor, anticoagulants, receptor blockers supplements, minerals, and more.
+- Most chronic patients receive massive amounts of medication, including many drugs, such as antibiotics, steroids, painkillers, sedatives, antidepressants, sleeping pills, hypertension medicines, Lipitor, anticoagulants, receptor blockers supplements, minerals, and more.

-- I took about 100 pills a day at the height of the disease and other various preparations in drops.
+- I took about 100 pills daily at the height of the disease and other preparations in drops.
 My condition only got worse.
 Following a recommendation from my attending physician in China, I discontinued all drug treatment immediately!
 Stopping drug treatment involves fear and requires courage on the patient's part to take responsibility for himself.

 Only when the patient believes and understands that the drugs only cause him long-term harm will he withstand the suffering of discontinuing the drug treatment.